 It is also one of the most time-consuming tasks.

 Nowadays there is a large number of auto tracking algorithms available.
 However, addressing a structural interpretation workflow in a complex geological environment still poses considerable technological limitations.
-This drive both project timings and costs up.
+This drives both project timings and costs up significantly.

 Accurate salt body interpretation (and other similar stratigraphic objects) usually presents a complex challenge for geoscientists.
 Extreme dip values, doubtful horizon interpretation (including multi-Z cases), velocity anomalies and poor reflectivity data - all these factors contribute to uncertainties in interpretation.